 RECOMMENDED: Full guide to the best restaurants in Bristol

-Bristol coffee shops and cafés
+Best coffee shops and cafés in Bristol

 Opened by Bristolian sourdough queen Laura Hart in 2012, Hart’s Bakery is the Temple Quarter’s go-to for cut-above caffeine (courtesy of local roasters Extract Coffee) and breakfast on the go, with a big communal table that works well for more leisurely pit stops.
 Watch the baking action unfold in the open kitchen – and get first dibs on that new batch of cinnamon buns – as you sample your way through their sourdough toast, breakfast muffins and flaky sausage rolls.

 Baristas is one of Bristol’s coffee stalwarts, having been in its spot on Victoria Street since 2000 (although it relaunched under new ownership in 2004).
-Thanks to its location, Baristas buzzes with activity from the minute it opens its doors, providing office workers and creatives with that all-important first caffeine hit of the day.
+Thanks to its location, Baristas buzzes with activity from the minute it opens, providing office workers and creatives with that all-important first caffeine hit of the day.
 Keep an eye out for guest coffees that come and go to accompany Baristas’ longstanding own blend.

 A more recent addition to Bristol’s bakery/café scene, Stock Exchange Bakery was born out of a business that started out selling bagels.
 These proved so popular that owner Georgina Turner decided to open a bakery, complete with coffee shop.
 And what a place it is.

 It’s all about the waffles at this stylish neighbourhood café on Easton High Street.
 And whether you go for toppings of crispy bacon or syrup and seasonal fruit, one thing’s certain: you need to get your order in early because they’ve been known to sell out.
 To say BS5 locals have grown fond of this airy corner café with big windows, whitewashed walls and large communal tables is something of an understatement.